mit-orcd/orcd-docs-edit/docs/accessing-orcd/control-channels.md

 ```

 Replace `USERNAME` with the username you use on Engaging.
 In the
-configuration file examples the `ControlPersist` option is not required, but is shown to
-illustrate its use to keep the primary connection open for a time after that login
-session is exited.
+configuration file examples the `ControlPersist` option is not required, but can be used to keep the primary connection open for a set time after that login session is exited. `ControlPersist` only works if you remain connected to the internet.

-To use the *ControlChannel* setup ssh using the name listed in the "Host" entry, in this example `orcd-login`:
+To use the ControlChannel setup ssh using the name listed in the "Host" entry, in this example `orcd-login`:

 === "First Connection"
     ```